 The South Dakota State Historical Society in Pierre is seeking nominations for the annual Governor’s Awards for History and two positions on its board of trustees.

-The Governor’s Awards include recognition for individuals, organizations and also a K-12 History Teacher of the Year.
+The Governor’s Awards include recognition for individuals, organizations, and a K-12 History Teacher of the Year.

-People interested in making a nomination should visit www.history.sd.gov or contact Jeff Mammenga with the State Historical Society at Jeff.Mammenga@state.sd.us or 605-773-6000 to receive the nomination form.
+People interested in making a nomination should visit www.history.sd.gov or contact State Historical Society awards coordinator Jeff Mammenga at Jeff.Mammenga@state.sd.us or 605-773-6000 to receive the nomination form.
 The nomination forms are due back to the society by Feb.
-25. The nominations will be reviewed by a subcommittee of the society’s board of trustees and the winners will receive their awards during the society’s annual history conference on April 26 in Pierre.
+22. The nominations will be reviewed by a subcommittee of the society’s board of trustees and the winners will be announced during the society’s annual history conference on April 23-24.

-“We encourage people who know individuals, organizations or teachers who have excelled at preserving South Dakota history to nominate them for the awards,” said Jay D. Vogt, director of the State Historical Society.
-“Nominees need not be members of the State Historical Society.”
+“We encourage people who know individuals, organizations, or teachers who have excelled at preserving South Dakota history to nominate them for the awards,” said Benjamin F. Jones, state historian and director of the State Historical society.
+“Nominees need not be members of the State Historical Society.
+And we have both professional and non-professional categories for individuals and organizations.”

 Extraordinary individuals could be considered for the Robinson Award, the society’s highest honor, recognizing a lifetime of preserving state history.
 The Robinson is not awarded every year.